 Many students find research opportunities by connecting with a favorite professor.
 You can also participate in our Summer Undergraduate Research Fellowship (SURF).
 SURF provides annual awards of up to $4,000 to undergraduate students who conduct a research project under the guidance of a Michigan Tech faculty mentor during the summer semester.

-Peat not your thing?
+Fruit flies not your thing?
 Here are other projects Michigan Tech students work on:

 - Applied geophysics: Investigation of Chondrules in the Allende Meteorite as Recorders of the Ancient Solar Nebula's Magnetic Field Strength